santosh370/90-days-devops-practice/Day-02/commands.md

 ## Networking commands
   - `nslookup <host-name>`: To check the IP address of given domain.
   - `netstat`: To check the network statistics or status.
-  - `hostname`: - To check the hostname.
+  - `hostname`: To check the hostname.
   - `whoami`:  To check the current user name.
-  - `ping <host-name>` - To check the connectivity or reachability of given host name.
+  - `ping <host-name>`: To check the connectivity or reachability of given host name.
   - `ifconfig`: Display the status of network interfaces.
   - `route`: Display the routing table.
   - `wget`: Download a file from the web.